UNIQLO’s Third Saigon Location Ups the Ante | Saigoneer

-When UNIQLO, the much-loved Japanese fashion company, debuted its first Vietnam location on Dong Khoi Street in December, an estimated 2,000 people waited in line before the opening to get their hands on their favorite clothing items.
+When UNIQLO, the much-loved Japanese fast-fashion company, opened its first Vietnam location on Dong Khoi Street in December, an estimated 2,000 people waited in line to get their hands on their favorite clothing items.

 For several weeks after the opening, lines were regularly out the door, and staff even had to manage how many people could enter the store at one time.
 This was a clear illustration of just how popular UNIQLO is in Vietnam, and the brand has quickly expanded.

-Hanoi’s first store, at Vincom Pham Ngoc Thach, recently opened, as did Saigon’s second location, in District 7’s SCVivoCity mall.
+Hanoi’s first store recently opened, as did Saigon’s second location, in District 7’s VivoCity mall.

 Now, the city’s third outlet is opening inside the country’s tallest building, Landmark 81.
 It replaces the space where Bentley and Lamborghini supercars were once displayed, and is vastly more functional.